ImageMagick/Usage-Markdown/filter/index.md

 The '`filter:verbose`' setting is the only way users can check on exactly what the final resultant filter is, due to the use of the various expert settings.

 After the '\#' commented header of filter settings, a set of data points generated by the filter is returned.
-These are specifically provided for graphing the filters data, and lets you further verify and check just what the filter is producing without making guesses from the results of test images.
+These are specifically provided for graphing the filter's data, and let you further verify and check just what the filter is producing without making guesses from the results of test images.

 For example, extract the data of a Welch Windowed Sinc Filter...